Bishops relieve Catholics from giving up meat on Lenten Fridays during Coronavirus crisis

 Others bishops loosened the guidance noting that many foods are hard to come by on picked-over grocery shelves, and that going out to shop for specific foods could jeopardize people's health.

-"Given the difficulties of obtaining some types of food and the many other sacrifices we are suddenly experiencing given the coronavirus, I have granted a dispensation from abstaining from meat on Fridays for the rest of Lent, except Good Friday which is universal law," Most Rev. James F. Checchio, Bishop of Metuchen in Piscataway, New Jersey, announced on Thursday.
+"Given the difficulties of obtaining some types of food and the many other sacrifices we are suddenly experiencing given the coronavirus, I have granted a dispensation from abstaining from meat on Fridays for the rest of Lent, except Good Friday, which is universal law," the Most Rev. James F. Checchio, the bishop of Metuchen in Piscataway, New Jersey, announced on Thursday.

-New Jersey is the second worst-hit state in the country, with nearly 6,900 cases Friday, according to the state's health department.
-Middlesex County, where Piscataway is located, has 505 of those cases.
+New Jersey is the second worst-hit state in the country, with nearly 6,900 cases as of Friday, according to the state's health department.
+Middlesex County, where Piscataway is, has 505 cases.

-The Most Rev. Nicholas DiMarzio, Bishop of Brooklyn, said on March 20 that the faithful of the Diocese of Brooklyn did not have to abstain from meat on Fridays during Lent this year.
-"This is being done to assist people who may have difficulties in shopping for food or other reasons which would make this practice difficult at this time," said a statement from the diocese.
+The Most Rev. Nicholas DiMarzio, the bishop of Brooklyn, said on March 20 that Catholics in the borough did not have to abstain from meat on Fridays during Lent this year.
+"This is being done to assist people who may have difficulties in shopping for food or other reasons, which would make this practice difficult at this time," he said in a statement.

-New York State has over 37,000 confirmed cases of coronavirus.
-More than 21,000 of them are in New York City.
+New York state has over 37,000 confirmed cases of coronavirus, with more than 21,000 of them in New York City.

 Fabre encouraged the faithful to continue giving up meat on Fridays if they could.

-Lafourche Parish is about 50 miles from New Orleans, which has nearly 1,000 of the state's more than 2,300 cases, possible due to Mardi Gras.
+Lafourche Parish is about 50 miles from New Orleans, which has nearly 1,000 of the state's more than 2,300 cases.
+The high number is being attributed o Mardi Gras.

-Bishop David Zubik of the Diocese of Pittsburgh, also said on March 20 that the faithful could eat meat on Lenten Fridays, except for on Good Friday.
+The Most Rev. David Zubik, the bishop of the diocese of Pittsburgh, also said on March 20 that the faithful could eat meat on Lenten Fridays, except Good Friday.
 “As you are aware, many of the shelves and cases in our supermarkets are sparse if not empty,” Zubik said.

-Most Rev. Peter J. Uglietto, of the Archdiocese of Boston, echoed the message.
+The Most Rev. Peter J. Uglietto, of the archdiocese of Boston, echoed the message.

 "At this time, we are called to make the best of what we have at hand or is available for purchase.
 Many people are using what they have stored in their freezers and on their shelves," he said.